e-cite/suricata/doc/userguide/rules/ssh-keywords.rst

 ssh.hassh
 ---------

-Match on hassh (md5 of of hassh algorithms of client).
+Match on hassh (md5 of hassh algorithms of client).

 Example::